Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Results and Discussion

 As illustrated in Fig. \ref{fig:mobilenetv2_acc}, across all folds, the training accuracy rapidly converged to approximately 0.83, while validation accuracy improved gradually and stabilized in the range of 0.78--0.83.
 Fold~3 demonstrated the strongest alignment between training and validation curves, whereas Folds~4 and~5 displayed a slightly larger gap, suggesting mild overfitting.
 The corresponding loss curves (Fig. \ref{fig:mobilenetv2_loss}) revealed sharp decreases in training loss, with validation loss exhibiting high variance in the early epochs but stabilizing after 150 epochs.
 These observations confirm that data augmentation, dropout, and L2 regularization were effective in mitigating overfitting, while the exponentially decaying learning rate ensured stable convergence.

 Table~\ref{tab:cv_results} shows that the model achieved an average training accuracy of 83.13\% and a validation accuracy of 80.49\% across folds, with low standard deviation (1.86\%).
-The test accuracy mirrored the validation accuracy (80.49\%), highlighting the model’s ability to generalize well across unseen data.
 The highest validation accuracy was observed in Fold~3 (83.44\%), while the lowest occurred in Fold~5 (78.48\%).
 Training and validation losses were consistent across folds, with only minor fluctuations.

 As shown in Table~\ref{tab:prf_folds}, class-wise evaluation revealed balanced predictive capacity, with F1-scores ranging from 0.76 to 0.85 across all classes and folds.
 For the \textit{High} class, precision was strong in most folds ($\geq 0.97$) but recall was comparatively lower (0.69--0.75), except in Fold~1 where recall reached 1.00.
 Conversely, the \textit{Low} class showed complementary trends, with high recall in Folds~2 and~5 ($\geq 0.95$) but reduced precision (0.61--0.64).
 The \textit{Medium} class was the most variable, with precision fluctuating between 0.62 and 1.00, though recall generally remained high (0.71--0.99).
 These results suggest that inter-class boundaries are occasionally ambiguous, leading to trade-offs in precision and recall.